ICIQ/iciq.github.io/students.md

 ---
 layout: default
 title: Students
-subtitle: Information for KAUST students wishing to work with me
+subtitle: Information for students wishing to work with me
 ---

 I have many research projects waiting for the right student.
 You may be the right student if you are interested in any or all of:

 - Numerical analysis / numerical methods
 - Time-dependent hyperbolic PDEs
 - Shock waves
- - Waves in unusual materials
+- Wave behavior in periodic and random materials
 - Computational science
 - Massively parallel computing
 - Scientific software engineering
 - Global optimization

 Most of my research focuses on **numerical methods for time-dependent partial differential equations**.
 I also work with methods for ODEs, because these are